Getting to the ‘Root’ of Root Canal Myths

 Myth #1: Root Canals Procedures Cause Pain

 The pain of an infected tooth is much more severe than any possible pain during a root canal treatment.
 Not only is a root canal meant to relieve pain, it’s also not a painful procedure.
 The incorrect assumption that root canals cause pain began decades ago, but with the use of modern anesthetics and technologies, a root canal treatment isn’t any more painful than a filling.
 A systematic review of root canal pain found that just 17 percent of patients who had gone through a root canal treatment said it was the most painful dental procedure.
-While individual cases vary, by in large, a root canal is not a painful procedure.
+While individual cases vary, by and large, a root canal is not a painful procedure.

 Myth #2: Root Canals Cause Illness